-Constant exposure toward the spores can be dangerous for allergic people, or those who already have health conditions such as asthma and autoimmune diseases.
+Constant exposure toward the spores can be dangerous for allergic people, who already have health condition such as asthma.

 Hypersensitivity pneumonitis is one of the most common serious conditions caused by mold allergy.
 It is a condition where the lungs experience inflammation due to inhaling dust-like particles.

-There are several names that refer to this condition, but the ones that are caused by Penicillium mold are often called “woodworker’s lungs” or “cheese washer’s lungs.”
+There are several names that refer to this condition, but the ones that are cause by Penicillium mold known as woodworker’s lungs or cheese washer’s lungs.

 This condition can happen between 4 and 6 hours after exposure toward mold (acute), or years of exposure (chronic).
 Symptoms include fever, rash, chill, swelling, headache, cough, weight loss, fatigue, and a tight feeling in the chest.